 I have been a ham since 1979 here in South Africa

 I am an Englishman and lived in Sheffield,England.
 I joined the Royal Air Force in 1958 on a 3 year engagement and served as a Ground Wireless Mechanic.
 I was stationed at RAF Loking and RAF Valley in the UK.
-Later I was posted to the 2nd Tactical Airforce Germany, were I was stationed at 101Signals Unit, at Brockzetale in the north.
-This was an underground Radar station and I worked at the Transmitter and/or the Receiver stations.
-This was during the cold war with Russia and finally I was transferred to RAF Gatow in Berlin, which was then in the heart of East Germany.
+Later I was posted to the 2nd Tactical Airforce Germany, were I was stationed at 101Signals Unit, at Brockzetale in the north of Germany.
+This was an underground Radar station and I worked at the Transmitter and/or the Receiver stations 3 Kms away..
+This was during the cold war with Russia and finally I was transferred to RAF Gatow TX station in Berlin, which was then in the heart of East Germany.
 We were surrounded by several divisions of Russian occupation troops.It was our job to keep communications up and running between Berlin and Western Europe.
 I have many a tale to tell during this 12 month period, whilst working at the transmitter station.

 I left England in 1968 and went out to live in Zambia, Africa.
-I worked at a factory making Shortwave radios and radio grams.
-This factory was 100 MT away from the Zambezi river and a few kilometers above the Great Victoria Falls (one of the 7 wonders of the world).
+I worked at a factory making "Supersonis Radio" Shortwave radios and radio grams.
+This factory was 100 MTs away from the Zambezi river and a few kilometers above the Great Victoria Falls (one of the 7 wonders of the world).

 In 1969 I was transferred to the city of Bulawayo in the then Rhodesia.
-Here I worked in a similar factory making "Supersonic" Radios.
+Here I worked in a similar, sister factory also making "Supersonic" Radios.

-My favorite mode was the Digital modes as well as HF/VHF.
+I work the Digital modes as well as HF/VHF.
 I work SSTV on 14.230 USB if you are also interested in SSTV look out for me.
 I also work BPSK31 & Olivia, and the other Digital modes that just grow and grow.

 I am a member of the "Belgium Club SSTV" Membership No.233, and a member of NVCG (Nippon Visual Communications Group).

-I also do FSTV(Fast Scan TV) on 2.4GHz using 15 Millie Watts and hold the South African record with a distance of 16.8 Km, with a perfect live picture.
-This was only possible running 15 Millie watts of low power by using line of sight.
+I also do FSTV(Fast Scan TV) on 2.4GHz using 15 Millie Watts and hold the South African record with a distance of 16.8 Km, with a perfect live picture using only 15 Millie watts of low power by using line of sight.

-Currently I hold the South African record for VHF SSB on 144.401MHz (horizontal) with a distance of 3023 KM. using an 8 Element Beam and only 10 Watts of power.
-Yes it is possible when Inversion takes place along our coastline.
+Currently I hold the South African record for VHF SSB voice on 144.401MHz (horizontal) with a distance of 3020 KM. using an 8 Element Beam and only 10 Watts of power.
+Yes it is possible when Inversion takes place.
 You have to be in the right place at the right time.
 (I wonder how long this record will last !)

-Otherwise I just rag chew as I do not like grabbing as many Call signs as I can each night with only a quick signal report.
+Otherwise I just rag chew.
+I do not like grabbing as many Call signs as I can each night with only a quick signal report.
 I personally think that is not what Ham Radio was intended for.
 So lets have a good chat and make new friends.

 I was also privileged to have the call sign S42ABF which was the "Republic of CISKIE".
 This was an independent state located south and north west of my location.
 Unfortunately the CISKIE was later incorporated back into South Africa and I lost the call.